vmurali/kami-puar/README.md

-This project will mostly contain RISC-V processors implemented in Kami
+This project will contain processors with privileged instructions implemented in Kami